MJWootton-Research/Macchiato/README.md

 ```

 ## Acknowledgements
-Thank-you to Dr Robert *"Larus"* Lee for developing the Microsoft Visio graphical construction tools.
+Thank-you to Dr Robert *"Larus"* Lee for developing the original Macchiato stencil and macro for Microsoft Visio.

 ## References